aws/amazon-vpc-cni-k8s/test/README.md

 ## amazon-vpc-cni-k8s Test Framework
-The test framework consists of integration and e2e tests using the Ginkgo framework invoked manually and using collection of bash scripts using GitHub Workflow and Prow(not publicly available).
+The test framework consists of integration tests using the Ginkgo framework invoked manually and using collection of bash scripts using GitHub Workflow and Prow(not publicly available).

 ### Types of Tests